-Ideally, partner work consists of two students enthusiastically working together on an activity, sharing ideas, and treating each other with respect.
-Not only are these two students accomplishing the task before them, they are also learning more about how to work cooperatively with others.
+Ideally, partner work consists of two students enthusiastically working together on an activity, sharing ideas and treating each other with respect.
+Not only are these two students accomplishing the task before them, but they are also learning more about how to work cooperatively with others.
 However, partner work is not always ideal.
-Partners do not always get along and sometimes one partner does the lion’s share of the work.
+Partners do not always get along, and sometimes one partner does the lion’s share of the work.
 Here are some tips for making partner work a positive experience in your classroom.

 Rarely Let Students Choose Their Partners

 Letting students choose their own partners means that the same kids will always work together.
 It also means that there will always be issues with several students all wanting to work with the same child, and that child having to choose between them.
 In addition, in many classrooms, it results in there being a few kids that no one wants to work with who will be put reluctantly together.
 Not only is that humiliating for those kids, but it also often results in a poor grouping, as both children are likely to have poor social skills.

 Instead, switch pairings often.
 Resist the urge to always pair students with the student sitting next to them.
 Students should be ready to work with any other student in the classroom at any time.
 Some teachers create partners pairings for a week at a time and then switch them every Monday, which is a nice strategy, as then students have time to settle into the partnership and really learn to work together effectively.
 It is also good for children who thrive on routine and are thrown by randomness.
 Others, pair randomly.
 One of the quickest ways to pair randomly is to draw Popsicle® sticks (with student names on them) two at a time.

 Of course, there are times when you will want to assign partners either by ability or because of behavioral issues.
 When you assign, plan your pairings ahead of time and have a list ready.
 Be clear that the list is nonnegotiable.